 - Happened a few times in House of Mouse:

 - A cute white poodle with blue eyes named Tiki does this to Pluto in the short Pluto's Penthouse Sweet.
 Pluto likes Tiki but realizes that if he wants to stay with her, he'll have to marry her and leave his owner Mickey Mouse.
-So he tries to escape from her endless barrage of kisses.
+He tries to leave, but Tiki locks him inside the suite, intent on keeping him there.
 At one point he hides in a grandfather clock.
 It turns out that Tiki was in the clock waiting for him.
 There is a struggle and once he leaves most of his body is covered with lipstick marks.
 Tiki is not shown to wear lipstick and all of the other times she kisses Pluto she leaves no such marks.
 So she either put on some lipstick when she got Pluto alone in the grandfather clock or this was all just for comedic effect (the latter is more likely).

 - Happens in a few Warner Brothers Cartoons:

-- In The Super Snooper a beautiful red headed duck referred to as 'The Body' turns out the lights and we hear kissing noises.
-When Daffy Duck turns them back on he has lipstick marks all over his face, which she gently wipes off. note
+- In The Super Snooper a tall, beautiful red-headed female duck referred to as 'The Body' has the hots for Daffy, and spends the whole short flirting with him as he accuses her of a murder.
+At one point, she turns out the lights before kissing noises can be heard.
+When Daffy Duck turns the lights back on, his bill is covered in red lipstick marks, which she gently wipes off with a cloth. he has lipstick marks all over his face, which she gently wipes off. note

-- The trope also happens at the end of Katnip Kollege during the iris out when Kitty Bright covers Johnny Cat with kisses, leaving lipstick marks on him.
+- The trope also happens at the end of Katnip Kollege during the iris out when Kitty Bright covers Johnny Cat with kisses, leaving lipstick marks on him while he is unconcious.